 But over time, as the coins sell out at the Royal Canadian Mint and then at bullion dealers, premiums rise.
 Today, for example, silver wolves sell for more , but if purchased when they were new, the coins were available for a small premium over silver content.
 The wolves are also a very compelling design, which makes them popular with buyers.

 As silver blogger Bullion Barron has written, an analysis of the price performance of bullion Lunar coins compared to numismatic versions of the same coins shows that the bullion coins performed better over time.

-The only problem with bullion Lunar coins is that some of them, such as the 2012 Lunar Dragons, become so popular so quickly that it can be difficult to purchase them for a reasonable premium, especially outside of Australia.
+The only problem with bullion Lunar coins is that some of them become so popular so quickly that it can be difficult to purchase them for a reasonable premium, especially outside of Australia.
 And prices in those cases may decline later, though they may rise to new levels over time.

 But those are the exception, as coins depicting other Lunar animals and the Dragons from 2000 have continued to perform well.

 Also worth considering are the very popular Perth lines of silver Kookaburras and Koalas.
 Personally, I prefer the Kookaburras, or “Kooks”, which have a much longer track record having been first issued in 1990.
 And with a mintage limited to a half million per issue, the Kooks have increased in price beyond their melt value, but not to the same extent as Chinese Pandas or bullion Lunar coins.
 Since none of them is very hard to find, one can collect a full date set of attractive Kooks for a reasonable price.

 Finally, Mexican Silver Libertads, which feature an image of winged Victoria from the Mexican Independence Victory Column, are issued in many sizes and in gold, are hard to find, and are made in small numbers.
 Britannias from the United Kingdom, which feature different depictions of the quintessentially British symbol, are also lower mintage coins with a solid track record.
 Some Britannias and Libertads have mintages below 100,000, and both are great coins for building a date set.